Strategic Marketing Planning for 2015

 - Review your products to find the best and worst sellers, along with their margins.
 Clarify your offers and innovate where possible.
 Get client and prospect comments and update your best products to maintain your marginal utility.
 Delete products that aren’t performing a strategic purpose.

 - Research your competitions’ offers and prices.
 Your competition never sleeps and it’s essential to maintain an assessment of their promotions to understand where you fit in the end user’s mind.
 It’s also helpful to speculate about the size of the market — what portion your business controls and what portion your competitors control.

 - Review your marketing from the previous year.
-Objectively assess where your sales came from, replicate success, and test new channels.
+Objectively assess where your sales came from to replicate success and test new channels.
 Notice what worked best: referrals, digital marketing like email and social media, or traditional marketing like TV, radio and postcards.
 It’s essential to make an allocation to marketing expenditure commensurate to your sales growth.
-So, if you need $100,000 in new sales and each new client brings in $10,000, and it costs $1,000 in marketing to get each new client, your allocation would be $10,000 in marketing for 2014.
+So, if you need $100,000 in new sales and each new client brings in $10,000, and it costs $1,000 in marketing to get each new client, your allocation would be $10,000 in marketing for the coming year.

 Strategic marketing planning is not a test or a final document that has to be right.
 Instead, think of it as a living document that focuses your thoughts and resources and supports the strategic direction of the business.
 It’s more effective to have a half-completed plan than to not have one at all.
 Take an hour and get started.
 If you need help, contact me.